Transparent Factory: Location

 The Transparent Factory is situated in the city center of Dresden, an 800-year-old baroque city known for its arts and craftsmanship.
 It stands in a corner of the Großer Garten, where a convention center was located before the Second World War.
 The factory's walls are made almost completely of glass.
 Its floors are covered entirely in Canadian maple.
 Its visitor-friendly layout was designed to accommodate up to 250 tourists per day.
 There are no smokestacks, no loud noises, and no toxic byproducts.
-Volkswagen planted 350 trees in the grounds.
+Volkswagen planted 350 trees on the grounds.

 Current visitor experience

 Visitors can test drive VW electric vehicles for 30 minutes, take a virtual tour of Dresden and look at various exhibits relating to VW's electric and hybrid technologies.

 Previous visitor experience

-The Gläserne Manufaktur also provided visitors with a series of educational attractions relating to the VW "Phaeton".
-The attractions, designed by BRC Imagination Arts, include Vision World, a multimedia "global theater" that allows visitors to take the pulse of the planet in real time; a Virtual Test drive, featuring a real VW Phaeton combined with motion base technology and computer generated scenery; a computer-based Car Configurator that enables visitors to design the VW Phaeton of their dreams; an interactive Techwall explaining the workings of the Phaeton's "infotainment" system; a Virtual Production Tour; and a media-enhanced Delivery Experience for customers taking possession of new vehicles.
+The Gläserne Manufaktur also provided visitors with a series of educational attractions relating to the VW Phaeton.
+The attractions, designed by BRC Imagination Arts, include Vision World, a multimedia "global theater" that allows visitors to take the pulse of the planet in real time; a Virtual Test drive, featuring a real VW Phaeton combined with motion base technology and computer-generated scenery; a computer-based Car Configurator that enables visitors to design the VW Phaeton of their dreams; an interactive Techwall explaining the workings of the Phaeton's infotainment system; a Virtual Production Tour; and a media-enhanced Delivery Experience for customers taking possession of new vehicles.

-The German TV channel ZDF occasionally films a philosophical panel discussion in the Transparent Factory, "Das philosophische Quartett" (The Philosophical Quartet).
+The German TV channel ZDF occasionally filmed a philosophical panel discussion in the Transparent Factory, Das Philosophische Quartett (The Philosophical Quartet).

 To stop birds from flying into the glass, an outdoor speaker system emulates bird vocalisations marking the territory as "taken".